9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 Prioritize your relationship, even when life is busy.
 If you’re truly overwhelmed, communicate and set aside dedicated time for your partner.
 It shows that despite external stressors, your connection matters most.

 When you repeatedly dismiss your partner’s concerns with “it’s not a big deal,” it minimizes their feelings.
 This is a form of emotional invalidation, which builds resentment and erodes intimacy.
-Dismissing issues as trivial is a prime example of excuses that wreck marriages.
+Dismissing issues as trivial is a prime example of excuses that wreck marriages, and to be honest, after a while it gets infuriating – as if your feelings don’t matter, or are ridiculous.

 The deeper problem:

 Constantly belittling your partner’s feelings causes them to shut down.
-Over time, they may stop bringing up issues altogether, fearing they won’t be taken seriously.
+Over time, they may stop bringing up issues altogether, because they won’t be taken seriously anyway.

 The fix: